kprenesti/FCC-Calculator/README.md

 # FCC-Calculator

-This is a simple calculator based on vanilla JavaScript, HTML, and CSS
+This is a simple calculator based on vanilla JavaScript, HTML, CSS, and Bootstrap 3.
+This project was created as part of the Free Code Camp curriculum.

 ##Skills Used:
 - JavaScript